FAFEN questions neutrality of caretaker setup

 The Free and Fair Election Network (FAFEN) notes with concern the process and composition of the caretaker setup installed to oversee the executive function of the state until the general elections scheduled for January 2008.

 A caretaker setup comprising personalities who are either politically affiliated or have a stake in the results of upcoming elections is contrary to the concept of neutrality.
-Caretaker governments are constituted in consultation with all stakeholders in order to create a greater legitimacy of election and its results.
+Caretaker governments are constituted in consultation with all stakeholders to create a greater legitimacy of elections and results.

 In addition, there are some other affiliates of the same political party who have been inducted into the caretaker cabinet.
 Some of them continue to retain the elected offices, which they had won as the candidate of the then ruling party.